polterguy/polterguy.github.io/tutorials/use-case-translation/index.md

 caching.
 If you [buy a license](https://servergardens.com/buy/), and [ask me nicely](mailto:thomas@servergardens.com), maybe I'll send you some code illustrating how to do this.
-This of course, makes your HTTP GET endpoints a gazillion times faster, by applying *both* server side caching, in addition to a `Cache-Control` HTTP header as your endpoint is invoked, making everything blisteringly much faster.
+This of course, makes your HTTP GET endpoints a gazillion times faster, by applying *both* server side caching, in addition to a `Cache-Control` HTTP header as your endpoint is invoked, making everything blistering fast, using literally *zero* server side resources.
 Hint, *don't cache too long*.
 5 minutes should be more than enough.

 * [Documentation](/documentation/)